jrtmendoza/cs253/README.md

 $ bash ./cs253-encrypt.sh

-The script requires Internet connectivity to successfully run.
-Two directories will be created on the same directory where the script is invoked.
-The first routine in the script will download the LENA image from a remote URL.
+The script requires Internet connectivity to run.
+Two directories will be created on the same directory where the script is called.
+The first routine will download the LENA image from a remote URL and execute the commands needed for the OpenSSL exercises specified in the project requirements.

 4. Verify the correctness of the encryption procedure by running ./cs253-check.sh